Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 This is my favorite cable chest exercise.
 The cable chest fly does a great job isolating the pecs using horizontal adduction.

-These directions discuss the horizontal chest cable, but you'll notice I tell you to hit your chest from two different angles, so for a few of your sets you could start high or low, in the workout.
-These types of strategies are what will lead to a bigger chest.
+These directions discuss the horizontal chest cable, but you'll notice I tell you to hit your chest from two different angles in the workout.
+For a few of your sets, you can start high or low.
+These types of adjustments are what help lead to a bigger, more complete chest.

 How to do Cable Flys: